vibha-notes/btech-notes/README.md

 ## PES University - CSE - Notes & Resources

 Welcome to my curation of notes and resources for PESU (first year BTech and CSE semesters).
 I have tried to include as many relevant sources as I have been able to find and curated them over the semesters.
-I do not update the resources every year so be sure to check the syllabus of your current semester against what I have uploaded here.
+I do not necessarily update the resources every year so be sure to check the syllabus of your current semester against what I have uploaded here.

 I have included `README`s in each semester's subfolder and I request you to read the same before using the resources and/or emailing me, as your questions might be answered there.
 I am really happy with the responses I have received due to this and hope to continue maintaining this repository.